swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a patient in the list with specific NRIC.
-2. Nursing Address Book shows the patient.
+2. NAB shows the patient.

    Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the given parameter is invalid.
+NAB detects that the given parameter is invalid.
     * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.
 * 1b.
-No patient with specified NRIC is present in the Nursing Address Book.
+No patient with specified NRIC is present in the NAB.
     * 1b1.
-Nursing Address Book displays an empty list.
+NAB displays an empty list.

   Use case ends.